There are lots of free things to do for families in Hull and the East Riding….

 Hull has it’s own nature reserve, located on Noddle Hill Way in Bransholme.
 We took a trip down there last year, there are paths around the reserve and lots of wildlife to see.

 Just across the Humber Bridge on the south bank are 2 great nature reserves, Water’s Edge and Far Ings, there’s also Whisby Park which is about an hour’s drive over the bridge.
 All 3 of these are free entry and have visitor centres, walking trails to explore and bird hides dotted around.
 Water’s Edge and Whisby Park also have play areas and a café.
-We are still on what feels like a never ending quest to see a Kingfisher and have it on good authority that there is one at Far Ings, but we have yet to see it.
 The paths along the banks of the south bank adjacent to the Waters Edge and Far Ings are well looked after and perfect for bike rides too.

 There is also a short nature trail and walk at Bridgehead Business Park, Hessle.
 Park in the car park and start it from the side that backs onto the East Riding Household Waste site (the tip), you can then walk through a short wooded section looking out for unusual things such as junk models and even a next full of dinosaur eggs!